coder-mike/microvium/doc/getting-started.md

 ### Step 2: Add the Microvium source files

-Copy the Microvium C source files from the [./dist-c](../dist-c) directory of the microvium github repository into your C project.
+Copy the Microvium C source files from the [./dist-c](../dist-c) directory of the Microvium github repository into your C project.
 This includes the following files:

-  - `microvium.c`: the source code for the microvium engine, depending only on C standard library dependencies and the port file (discussed below)
+  - `microvium.c`: the source code for the microvium engine, depending only on the C standard library and the port file (discussed below)
   - `microvium.h`: the microvium header file that your C project will include so that it can interact with the microvium engine.
-  - `microvium_port_example.h`: this file is not used by Microvium, but is an example to get started with creating your own port file to adapt microvium to your target architecture (more on this in the next section).
+  - `microvium_port_example.h`: this file is not used by Microvium, but is an example to get started with creating your own port file to adapt microvium to your target architecture (more on this in the next subsection).

-You should ideally put the Microvium source files in their own folder and structured in such a way that you can paste over them at any time when there are updates to Microvium for bug fixes and new features.
-If you need to make any changes to the Microvium source files themselves, consider rather submitting a bug report or feature request [on GitHub](https://github.com/coder-mike/microvium/issues).
+You should preferably put the Microvium source files in their own subfolder of your project and structured in such a way that you can paste over them at any time when there are updates to Microvium for bug fixes and new features.
+If you need to make any changes to the Microvium source files themselves, consider rather submitting a bug report or feature request [on GitHub](https://github.com/coder-mike/microvium/issues), otherwise you lose your changes when upgrade Microvium down the line.

 ### Step 3: Create a port file